kodecocodes/sc_flutter/v1/for_instructor/001-getting-started.markdown

 var _members = <Member>[];
 ```

-We update `_buildRow()` to use the `login` property on the `Member` object instead of using the "login" key on the map, and also add a leading attribute that will use a CircleAvatar to show the member image:
+We update `_buildRow()` to use the `login` property on the `Member` object instead of using the "login" key on the map, and also add a leading attribute that will use a CircleAvatar and NetworkImage to show the member image:

 ```dart
 Widget _buildRow(int i) {